Second-half sweep sees Hurricanes trump Reds

 Ultimately, the Hurricanes put them to the sword, with a second try to Sullivan sealing a 13-point win.

-Hurricanes 30 (Bailyn Sullivan 2, Tyrel Lomax 2 tries; Jordie Barrett 2 cons, pen)
+Hurricanes 30 (Bailyn Sullivan 2, Tyrel Lomax 2 tries; Jordie Barrett 2 cons, 2 pens)

 Reds 17 (Hamish Stewart, Fraser McReight tries; Lawson Creighton 2 cons, pen)